alantech/alanlang-docs/docs/tutorial.md

 The same `stringChanger` function produced different outputs based on the behavior of the function it was provided.

+Note that the function definitions *usually* skipped the `->` symbol and return type, leaving it up to the compiler to infer the return type of the function involved.
+In this example this was done in every situation Alan can infer the return type, while the singular place it remains is where it's always required: when defining the kind of function a higher-order function takes as an input.

 ### Function Type Digression

 The type for a function is defined with `I -> O` where the input type `I` turns into the output type `O`.
 Input *type*?
 Shouldn't that be types, for each argument?